CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

    >
    ![A screenshot of Azure Cloud Shell showing the command output.](media/controller.png "View the ingress controller LoadBalancer")

+1. In **Azure Portal**, search and open the **Microsoft Entra ID**, and copy **Tenant ID**.

-5. Within the Windows command terminal, create a script to update the public DNS name for the external ingress IP.
+1. Within the Windows command terminal, create a script to update the public DNS name for the external ingress IP.

    ```bash
    code update-ip.ps1